saltstack/salt/doc/topics/releases/neon.rst

   VMWare's Photon OS, which uses tdnf (a C implementation of dnf).

 - The :py:func:`chocolatey.bootstrap <salt.modules.chocolatey.bootstrap>` function
-  has been updated to support offline installation
+  has been updated to support offline installation.

 - The :py:func:`chocolatey.unbootstrap <salt.modules.chocolatey.unbootstrap>` function
-  has been added to uninstall Chocolatey
+  has been added to uninstall Chocolatey.

 Runner Changes
 ==============